Skip to Main Content

 Planning to Run?

-To become a nominated candidate and appear on the ballot, a candidate must complete the nomination process during the nomination period from Jan.
+To become a nominated candidate and appear on the ballot, a candidate must complete and file nomination papers during the nomination period from Jan.
 1 to Sept.
 22, 2025.

-Nomination papers must be submitted in-person at the Leduc Civic Centre to the Returning Officer.
-Candidate Nomination Forms must be signed by the candidate in the presence of a Commissioner for Oaths, who must commission the form.
+Candidate nomination forms must be signed by the candidate in the presence of a Commissioner for Oaths, who must commission the form.
 The Returning Officer is a Commissioner for Oaths and can provide this service for candidates.

 Nomination deposits can be paid by cash, money order or certified cheque; $100 for candidates running for mayor and $50 for candidates running for councillor.

 Candidates can withdraw their nomination to run in the 2025 municipal election.
-The deadline to withdraw is 12 p.m. on Sept.
-23. Notice of withdrawal must be in writing.
-If a candidate’s withdrawal results in there being fewer candidates than there are positions to be filled, the Returning Officer will refuse the withdrawal.
+The deadline to withdraw is noon on Sept.
+23. Notice of withdrawal must be in writing and submitted to the Returning Officer.
 Nomination deposits will be refunded to a candidate who withdraws.

 After the election, deposits will be refunded to all successful candidates, and all unsuccessful candidates that received at least half as many votes as the successful candidate with the least number of votes.